 (Confirm addon domain deletion)

-Your addon domain will be removed …
+Your addon domain will be permanently deleted …

-(Confirmation of permanent addon domain deletion)
+(Confirmation of addon domain removal)

 To “park” a domain on top of another domain, first make sure that the domain’s nameservers have been set up correctly (see this tutorial for more information about setting up nameservers).